hhj1897/face_detection/README.md

 for face in detected_faces:
     pitch, yaw, roll = pose_estimator(face[5:].reshape((-1, 2)))

+# If you are processing frames in a video, you can also perform rudimentary
-# Tracking the faces.
-The return value is a list containing the tracklet ID
+# face tracking, as shown below.
+The return value is a list containing the
-# (>=1) of the detected faces.
-If a face cannot be tracked because it is too
+# tracklet ID (>=1) of the detected faces.
+If a face cannot be tracked
-# small, its corresponding element in the list would be set to None.
+# because it is too small, its corresponding element in the list would be
+# set to None.
 tracked_ids = face_tracker(detected_faces[:, :4])
 ```